hyosung11/Launch-School/Courses/journal.md

 * [ ] Count Matching Indices

 19:49 Out of the 9 medium problems I did today 3/9 were difficult.
 I need more practice.

+20:32 I easily did "Difference of Two" problem from a recent study group.
+I remembered Antonina's solution and am more comfortable with switching between a for loop and `forEach`.
+Okay, time to watch "Ramy" with Sohee.
+See you tomorrow bright and early to study with Alex at 6:00.